-(2) The procedure for the preparation and approval of the management plan will be established and the person approving the management plan will be determined by the Minister of the Environment.
+(2) The procedure for the preparation and approval of the management plan will be established and the person approving the management plan will be determined by the minister responsible for the field.
 Information regarding approval of the management plan will be published on the website of the Environmental Board.
 [RT I 2009, 3, 15 - entry into force 01.02.2009]